ash/raku-course/essentials/numbers/integers/quiz1/index.md

 {% include menu.html %}

-Mark all the examples with valid integer numbers.
+Select all the examples with valid integer numbers.

 {:.quiz}
 1 | `42`